-'''

-<RELOCATE>
+''' <RELOCATE>

-<FROM>

 <SOURCE>

-<CLASS>tier1</CLASS>

-</SOURCE>

-</FROM>

-<TO>

-'''
+<TO> '''

 This snippet specifies that files to which the rule applies should be relocated from tier1 volumes to tier2 volumes if their I/O temperatures fall below 3 over a period of 4 days.
-The $Type="nrwbytes}"$ XML attribute specifies that total data transfer activity, which is the the sum of bytes read and bytes written, should be used in the computation.
+The Type="nrwbytes}" XML attribute specifies that total data transfer activity, which is the the sum of bytes read and bytes written, should be used in the computation.
 For example, a 50 megabyte file that experienced less than 150 megabytes of data transfer over the 4-day period immediately preceding the fsppadm enforce scan would be a candidate for relocation.
 VxFS considers files that experience of zero.
 VxFS relocates qualifying files in the order in which it encounters the files in its scan of the file system directory tree.